thomaskamalakis/pyminisat/README.md

 -`alt` is the amplitude of the satellites in meters (defaults to 550,000 meters),

 -`Nsat` is the number of satellites per orbit (defaults to 66),

+-`Norb` is the number of orbits considered in the constellation (defaults to 24),

+-`F` is the phasing factor of the constellation (defaults to 13),

+-`i` is the inclination in radians (defaults to 0.925 rad, i.e. 53 degrees),

+-`target_BER` is the target value of the bit error rate (BER) (defaults to 1e-12),

+-`l` is the optical wavelength of the laser link in meters (defaults to 1.55e-6, i.e. 1550nm),

+-`eta` is the internal quantum efficiency of the photodetector (defaults to 0.8 - 80%),

+-`redB` is the extinction ratio of the laser source in dB (defaults to 20dB),

+-`Rb` is the target data rate in b/s (defaults to 10^10 b/s, i.e. 10Gb/s),

+-`RL` is the load resistor at the detector in Ohm (defaults to 100 Ohm),

+-`FndB` is the noise figure of the detector in dB (defaults to 3dB),

 ## More documentation, please!